 The greatest pole vaulter of all time is Sergey Bubka.
 From 1983 to 1996, he won six consecutive IAAF World Championships.
 In 1988, at the Seoul Olympic Games, he won gold.
 Throughout his nearly two decades competing, Bubka broke the world record for men’s pole vault and then continued to break it another 34 times and became the first pole vaulter ever to clear 6 meters.
 In 2012, he entered the IAAF Hall of Fame as the sport’s greatest athlete.

 Which men’s pole vaulter has won the most Olympic gold medals?

-The men's pole vaulter with the most Olympic gold medals is Bob Richards.
+The men’s pole vaulter with the most Olympic gold medals is Bob Richards.
 After placing bronze at the 1948 Olympics, Richards won gold at the 1952 Olympics in Helsinki and the 1956 Olympics in Melbourne.
 This made him both the first male pole vaulter to win two gold medals, as well as the first male pole vaulter to defend his own Olympic title.
-For this accomplishment, he was entered in the U.S. Olympic Hall of Fame in 1983.
+For this accomplishment, he was inducted into the U.S. Olympic Hall of Fame in 1983.

 Who holds the height record for men’s pole vaulting?